Shawn1993/cnn-text-classification-pytorch/README.md

 * scikit-learn

 ## Known Issues
+* Oversampling is applied to the whole training dataset, so many training samples likely end up in both training and dev sets.
 * The predict and predict_proba methods are probably not as efficient as they could be.
 * The class probabilities returned by the predict_proba method are probably questionable.
 * Doesn't play well with GridSearchCV if num_jobs isn't 1 (unless not using CUDA).